shubhamchandak94/template_python_server/backend/README.md

 Now we come to final step, configuring nginx to connect the web address to the socket.

-Update the `nginx-app` file with the correct path to the sock file and copy it to:
+Update the `nginx-config` file with the correct path to the sock file and copy it to:
 ```
 sudo cp nginx-config /etc/nginx/sites-available/app
 ```